rrabadan/TorchPID.jl/README.md

 Torch PID reconstruction

+## Overview

+TORCH (Time Of internally Reflected CHerenkov light) is a charged particle identification system that uses Cherenkov radiation and time-of-flight measurements to distinguish between particle types.

 ## Description

 TorchPID.jl is a Julia project for reconstructing particle identification (PID) using simulation data from the Torch detector.